 The ultra-cool Henry Jones Art Hotel, housed in a former jam factory on the historic waterfront, may be booked solid during your visit but that doesn’t mean you can’t enjoy an aperitif in the atmospheric IXL Long Bar.
 The bar offers a superb cocktail list, live music and lively exhibitions of contemporary art.

 For dinner there is any number of innovative eateries to choose from.
 The Source at MONA is reputably excellent, and Frank on the waterfront is an absolute must-try.
 The vividly coloured interior perfectly underscores the South American-inspired menu of sizzling shared plates.
 If you’re totally bamboozled by the extensive menu, relinquish control and allow the wait staff to arrange a tasting banquet to share.
 You won’t be disappointed.
 Book well in advance.

 A visit to Hobart’s perennial Salamanca Market is a must, so time your stay to include a Saturday morning.

 The market is massive and jam-packed with the usual kum ba ya paraphernalia.
 However, you will find a good selection of useful, locally made products that will make a great souvenir of your visit.
 It’s also the spot for to buy fresh produce if you are self-catering – supplies for a waterfront picnic.

 There are also a number of permanent shops along Salamanca Place that sell clothing and homewares manufactured in Tassie.

 There’s no shortage of things to do in Hobart and the surrounding region that will leave you feeling relaxed and revitalised.

 Book a ticket on the city’s iconic hop on/hop off bus, which will take you on a circuit of the top attractions around town.
 Hop on and off as many times as you want — or just sit back, relax and enjoy the ride — and commentary!
-A return side trip by mini-bus is available to the peak of Mount Wellington for the absolutely breathtaking views.
+A return side trip by mini-bus is available to the peak of Mount Wellington, where you can take in the absolutely magnificent views.